 These early boards had no skegs and were very slippery on top.
 They were very difficult to maneuver and due to their length, nosed dived regularly.
 When they went down they came back up flying in the air and if you were struck with one you were injured.
 Many of us suffered cuts requiring stitches.

 Before long there were numerous boards here and at Corona Del mar made out of solid planks and of smaller pieces glued together.
 We would go to the lumberyard and sort through a whole pile of redwood timbers to get the lightest one.
-We also found that in the rural part of the city the telephone Company had old lines using 4 by 6 inch redwood poles that were weather beaten and light.
+We also found that in the rural part of the city that the telephone Company had old lines using 4 by 6 inch redwood poles that were weather beaten and light.
 We traded them for our new planks and made the boards out of the old poles having them planed to thinner planks.
 Since they were much lighter, it was possible to complete a new board weighing about 100 pounds.

 Different shapes of boards were made, one being made that was only 9 feet long and round on the bottom but was very tipsy and difficult to ride.
 Hacksaw blades were used to cut notches in the top of the board to stop slipping on the highly varnished surface.